hightman/httpclient/README.md

 ```

-> Note: we also other methods like: mhead, mpost, mput ...
+> Note: There are other methods like: mhead, mpost, mput ...
 > If you need handle multiple different requests, you can pass an array of `Request`
 > objects into `Client::exec($reqs)`.

 ### Export and reused cookies